-This chart compares the number of registered sites (dark grey columns) versus the number of surveyed sites (olive columns) in March 2021.
-The chart was created on 20/03/2021.
+Reporting performance in relation to the total number of registered survey sites.
+The chart was created on 25/06/2021.
 Click on the graph to see in full size.

-The species frequency represents the percentage of the occurrence of each species in the total number of reported locations across the entire survey region.
-The following expression was used: nx100/N (n = the number of checklists a shorebird species has been reported with the quantity greater than 0 and N = the total number of checklists submitted).
-The chart was created on 14/04/2021.
+This cumulated species frequency graph represents the percentage of the occurrence of each species in the total number of reported locations across Europe.
+The following expression was used: n x 100/N (n = the number of checklists a shorebird species has been reported with the quantity greater than 0 and N = the total number of checklists submitted).
+The chart was created on 18/06/2021.
 Click on the graph to see in full size.

 Distribution of habitat types of all survey sites.
 Click on the graph to see in full size.